Lasslos/your_schedule/README.md

 ### Features

-Stundenplan correctly restore_listing the timetable from the Untis API and displays it to you - customizable.
+Stundenplan correctly reads the timetable from the Untis API and displays it to you - customizable.

 - Filter by class - No need to look endlessly for your classes, as only your classes are displayed.
 - Change color of classes - Capture everything with a quick glance - Due to customizable colors.